 Sgt Leslie Bertie Neaves (1924 – 1945)

-Leslie Bertie Neaves was born in Platt on 23 August 1924, the son of Bertie Neaves, a local brick maker and his wife, Bertha Hodges.
+Leslie Bertie Neaves was born in Platt on 23 August 1924 and baptised in St Peter’s, Ightham on 26 October.
+He was the eldest of three children of Bertie Neaves, a local brick maker and his wife, Bertha (née Hodges.)
 The family lived near the brickworks at 2 Holly Mount, and on 30 September 1929, aged five, Leslie started at Platt School.
-He was a pupil there until 25 August 1933 when he transferred to Borough Green, where the older children usually went.
+He was a pupil there until 25 August 1933, when he transferred to Borough Green Council School and then to Technical School.

-On the outbreak of war, Leslie’s father, who was a veteran of the First World War, re-enlisted the Army and saw service with the Royal Observer Corps.
-Leslie joined to the Royal Air Force and found himself assigned to 463 Squadron – a heavy bomber unit equipped with Avro Lancaster bombers, with whom he eventually rose to the rank of sergeant.
+On the outbreak of war, Leslie’s father, a First World War veteran, re-enlisted in the Army and saw service with the Royal Observer Corps.
+After leaving school, Leslie joined the Royal Air Force and found himself assigned to 463 Squadron – a heavy bomber unit equipped with Avro Lancaster bombers, with whom he eventually rose to the rank of sergeant.

-Curiously, although Leslie lived his entire life in Platt, his name was not added to the local war memorial in 1946 but was added to a new plaque commissioned in 2016 and can also be seen in the Book of Remembrance in the RAF Chapel in Lincoln Cathedral.
+Although Leslie lived his entire life in Platt, his name was not included on the local war memorial in 1946 but was posthumously added to a new plaque commissioned in 2016 and can also be seen in the Book of Remembrance in the RAF Chapel in Lincoln Cathedral.

 Image courtesy of Sally Brown (née Neaves)